apache/hudi/website/docs/sql_queries.md

 # add note on checkpoint translation from 0.x to 1.x. same for incremental query below
-:::note CDC Query Checkpointing between Hudi 0.x and 1.x In Hudi 1.0, we switch the incremental and CDC query to used completion time, instead of instant time, to determine the range of commits to incrementally pull from.
+:::note CDC Query Checkpointing between Hudi 0.x and 1.x In Hudi 1.0, we switch the incremental and CDC queries to used completion time, instead of requested instant time, to determine the range of commits to incrementally pull from.
 The checkpoint stored for Hudi incremental source and related sources is also changed to use completion time.
-To support compatiblity, Hudi does a checkpoint translation from requested instant time to completion time depending on the source table version.
+To seamless migration without downtime or data duplication, Hudi does an automatic checkpoint translation from requested instant time to completion time depending on the source table version.
 :::

 ### Incremental Query